The Rockets advanced, but Russell Westbrook and the Thunder were the story once again

 In such a scenario, the Rockets looked less like the team in control than the beneficiaries of a crisis they didn’t have to solve.
 But the Rockets’ calm under pressure was itself one of the reasons they won this series — in fact, they actively created many of the situations that foiled the Thunder throughout this series.
 Mike D’Antoni’s decision to force Roberson to the free-throw line exemplified his decision to forgo his personal preferences and muck up the pace, which also allowed Harden to thrive in a stop-start, foul-laden game.
 His 34 points were somewhat quiet, but any game in which he takes 17 free throws bears his imprint.

 Yet the other Rockets were ultimately the difference in this series.
 Lou Williams contributed 22 points (7-of-14 FG) to continue a stellar series in which he offered Houston the bench option that OKC sorely lacked.
-He scored 10 of the 14 points in the Rockets’ game-changing run to start the final period and made a big impact on a night when Eric Gordon, Ryan Anderson, and Trevor Ariza combined to shoot just 1-of-16 from three-point range.
+He scored 10 of the 14 points in the Rockets’ game-changing run to start the final period and made a big impact on a night when Eric Gordon, Ryan Anderson and Trevor Ariza combined to shoot just 1 of 16 from 3-point range.

 Perhaps the lesson of this series is simpler than the interminable exegesis of Westbrook lets on.
 The Rockets didn’t advance because Harden plays for his teammates more than Westbrook does, but because he has better teammates.
 Maybe everything else is just a matter of personal taste.